The 5 Key Elements of Story

 In this course, you'll gain a better understand how the elements of story work and how to ramp them up in order engage the audience more profoundly.
-At the end of this course, you’ll come away with some very focused questions to ask of your own work, and you’ll be better equipped to see exactly where and how your stories are weak and can be improved.
-There's even a workbook!
+At the end of this course, you’ll come away with some very focused questions to ask of your own work, and you’ll be better equipped to see exactly what might be missing from your story.

 Both beginning and seasoned storytellers can benefit from a deeper understanding of story.
 You'll get more from the class if you have a draft of a story you can work with, but none is required.

 TD Storm is an award-winning writer and teacher whose stories have appeared in a number of journals.
 His passion for storytelling and its inner workings inform his teaching, editing, and mentoring.
 He has worked with countless writers on personal essays, novels, short stories, and more.
 And he's been teaching since 1999.
-To see his numerous endorsements, check out tdstorm.com.

 Want to know more about TD Storm?
 Check out the About page for the school.